-8. Conclusions
+10. Conclusions

-Two SolarSIM-G reference units (SN1010 and SN1011) have been calibrated at NREL's Solar Radiation Research Laboratory against NREL's reference spectroradiometers (WISER and LI-1800 spectroradiometers) in the global normal orientation.
-The SolarSIM-Gs' spectral and broadband irradiance measurement performance has then been assessed in the global horizontal orientation from 20th September to 6th October 2017.
-For that time period, over 10,000 measurements of GHI from each RU have been compared against NREL's reference GHI data, revealing a mean bias and RMSE of $<1.5 \text{ W/m}^2$ and $<6 \text{ W/m}^2$, respectively.
+Two SolarSIM-G reference units (SN1010 and SN1011) were calibrated at NREL's Solar Radiation Research Laboratory against NREL's reference spectroradiometers (WISER and LI-1800 spectroradiometers) in the global normal orientation.
+The SolarSIM-Gs' spectral, broadband and narrowband irradiance measurement performance was then assessed in the global horizontal orientation from 20th September to 6th October 2017.
+For that time period, over 10,000 measurements of GHI, UV-Total and PAR from each RU have been compared against NREL's reference sensors, revealing accurate performance in all three categories.

-Furthermore, the SolarSIM-Gs' spectral GHI data has been compared against the WISER spectroradiometers for the same time period.
+Furthermore, the SolarSIM-Gs' spectral GHI data has been compared against NREL's WISER spectroradiometers for the same time period.
 1,929 spectra were analyzed per device, revealing mean differences and standard deviations that were largely within 5% for the 300-1650nm spectral range - excluding areas with sharp oxygen absorption peaks and water vapour bands.
-The observed differences in spectral irradiance measurement can plausibly be contributed to the cosine, temperature response and stray light limitations of the WISER spectroradiometers.
+The minor differences in spectral irradiance measurement that are observed can plausibly be contributed to the cosine, temperature response and stray light limitations of the WISER spectroradiometers.

-These results serve as an important validation of the SolarSIM-G as a highly accurate sensor for measuring both global broadband and global spectral irradiance, under all sky conditions.
+These results serve as an important validation of the SolarSIM-G as a highly accurate, multifunctional sensor, capable of measuring global broadband, narrowband and global spectral irradiance, under all sky conditions.